2718e/tinkering-timezonetables/readme.md

 ### Status

-project is a work in progress and many things won't work.
+project is somewhat of a work in progress but still somewhat usable

+currently a deployment exists at https://optimistic-kare-227a66.netlify.com/ - this may move later

 ### Naming conventions